 The default package can be edited as shown.

-The Web, Proxy, and DNS templates are defined in configuration files on the server and can be modified with command-line tools (see below).
-The standard for user accounts is to not allow SSH/shell access, but that can be enabled.
-The rest of the template dictates how many Web Domains, Web Aliases, DNS Domains, DNS Records, Mail Domains, Mail Accounts, Databases and Cron jobs (all default to 100) along with Backups (3), Bandwidth (100GB), and the default nameservers.
+The Web, Proxy, and DNS templates are defined in configuration files on the server and modified with command-line tools (see below).
+The standard for user accounts is not to allow SSH/shell access, but that can be enabled.
+The rest of the template dictates how many Web Domains, Web Aliases, DNS Domains, DNS Records, Mail Domains, Mail Accounts, Databases, and Cron jobs (all default to 100) along with Backups (3), Bandwidth (100GB), and the default nameservers.

 Web Template (httpd)